mysensors/NodeManager/README.md

 SENSOR_BH1750 | BH1750 sensor, return light level in lux
 SENSOR_MLX90614 | MLX90614 contactless temperature sensor, return ambient and object temperature SENSOR_BME280 | BME280 sensor, return temperature/humidity/pressure based on the attached BME280 sensor
+SENSOR_MQ | MQ sensor, return ppm of the target gas

 To register a sensor simply call the NodeManager instance with the sensory type and the pin the sensor is conncted to.
 For example:
 ~~~c